MtnMinniti/MtnMinniti/README.md

-# 👋 Hi, I'm Adriano Minniti
+# 👋 Hi, I'm A. Minniti

 I'm a detective transitioning into the world of cybersecurity and digital forensics.
 With a background in law enforcement and investigations, I'm now building hands-on technical skills through Raspberry Pi-based projects, custom networking builds, and forensic toolkits.